Why We Are Currently Obsessed With These Black Girl Makeup Ideas

 Soft Cut Contrast

-Bright inner-corner shimmer paired with deep outer blending gives your eyes that lifted, sculpted shape perfect for nights out or photos.
+Bright inner-corner highlight paired with deep outer blending gives you that lifted, sculpted shape that photographs beautifully.

 @lanitheemua